JasonHutton/QWTA/readme.txt

 Alternatively, you can start ETQW with the commandline: +set fs_game qwta

 Finally, find yourself a server that's running QWTA, and give things a try. :)

-You can also simply start up ETQW, find a server running QWTA, and connect.
+You can also simply start up ETQW, find a server running the latest version of QWTA, and connect.
 The server will auto-download the mod and install it for you.

 4. Known Issues
 ================================
-Lots, at present.
-QWTA v0.3.3 is a bit of a rush-job release as some of the more severe issues with QWTA v0.3.2 were discovered during the development of QWTA v0.4.0.
-So v0.4.0 was put on hold and v0.3.3 was released.
-To be honest, I probably should have released just a tiny patch, but some of the new v0.4.0 features seemed enjoyable to include.
-Without further ado, the complete list:
+* BaseETQW bug: Magogs are sometimes invisible, yet can still be crashed into.
 * Magog-carried GDF vehicle will fail to deploy if the vehicle is destroyed.
 * Bots don't wait for their vehicle drop to arrive before moving on.
 * 3rd Eye Camera updates its radar origin even when not moving.
 * Players killed by being smashed against walls don't attribute frags properly
 * Dark Matter Cannon's gravity won't pull players away from mounted guns.
 * Dark Matter Cannon will (very slightly) damage nearby objects when fired.
-* Bots vehicle charge bars don't reset when going from warmup to ingame.
+* Bots' vehicle charge bars don't reset when going from warmup to ingame.
 * Hyperblaster projectiles continue to home in on a freshly respawned player.
 * Blood effects' player wound decals are not copied to corpses.
 * Blood effects' splatter effects are not properly scaled or rate limited.
 * Blood effects' splatter decals disappear suddenly rather than fading.
 * Blood effects' decals don't get cleared until after a corpse is decomposed.
 * Blood effects' player wound decals are not applied for knife wounds.
-* Blood effects' player wound decals will spam console with warning messages.
+* Blood effects' player wound decals will spam console with warning messages:
+  "WARNING: idRenderModelOverlay::AddOverlaySurfacesToModel: overlay vertex out of range.
+Model has probably changed since generating the overlay."
+  This only occurs when r_useThreadedRenderer is set to 1 or 2, and g_blood
+  is also set to 1.
+Setting either of those to 0 will prevent the errors.
+  This warning message can be avoided by setting g_blood to 0, client-side.
 * Hog, Desecrator, and Abaddon teleport-drop use a simplified effect.
 * Abaddon Flamethrower uses very simplified physics for now.
 * There's no cap on the number of vehicles dropped by different players.
-* g_blood 1 is incompatible with r_useThreadedRenderer 1 or 2.

 5. Credits
 ================================